-Premises Standards and the NCC also reference Australian Standards.
-You can access Australian Standards for non-commercial use through public libraries and certain university libraries.
-Contact us at PremisesStandards [at] industry.gov.au if you have any issues.
+The Premises Standards and NCC also reference Australian Standards.
+You can access Australian Standards for non-commercial use through public libraries and some university libraries.
+Contact us at PremisesStandards@industry.gov.au if you have any issues.

 Read more about building and construction standards

 Last updated: 29 September 2021

 Content ID: 67756